Last Updated on November 29, 2022 by Editor

-This living history museum offers lots of programming throughout the season, including classes in Domestic Skills of the day, and the uber-popular “Soldier Camp” for youth.
+This living history museum offers lots of programming throughout the season.
+These include classes in Domestic Skills of the day, and the uber-popular “Soldier Camp” for youth.
 To maximize your time on a self-guided tour, use your cell phone to access an Audio Tour (585) 627-4128, and follow the prompts.
 Open Memorial Day Weekend to Labor Day, Tues-Sun 10-4, Memorial Day – mid Oct Wed-Sun 10-4, $18 adults, $10 kids.

-Where to Eat in Rochester NY
+Restaurants in and Around Rochester NY

-EAT: Cub Room.
 You’ll find this high-end pub, formerly Ward’s Hardware Supplies, in Rochester’s hipster S. Wedge neighborhood.
-Named for the private Cub Room in New York City’s former Stork Club, this one has an industrial-chic, quirky literary bent, with pages from The Great Gatsby plastered all over the bathroom stalls.
+Named for the private Cub Room in New York City’s former Stork Club, this one has an industrial-chic, quirky literary bent.
+Pages from The Great Gatsby are actually plastered all over the bathroom stalls.
 (In fact, the Cub Room throws a Gatsby New Years Eve soiree to beat the band).

-EAT: Jine’s.
 There’s usually a line out of the door of this city institution, opened in 1971 before Park Ave. was trendy.
 Now, it’s a popular modernized Greek diner-type eatery frequented by young professionals, parents with kids, ladies who lunch…everyone really.
 With a book-length menu and “breakfast all day,” Jine’s is a local hangout, and busy at all hours.